 - Mindfulness Behavioral training – learning to calm the mind and body as well as improve mental focus when deliberately active

 - Biofeedback – begins with equipment to learn how to control body systems

 - Electroconvulsive Therapy (ECT) – electrical brain stimulation to change patterns of blood flow through the brain and change areas of the brain which may be affected by depression

-Your mental health is just as important as your physical health.
-Adding a mental health professional to your care team opens you up to learning more coping, communication and self-advocacy skills.
-By working with a mental health professional and using many self-care management tools, you can decrease anxiety and depression and improve relationships with others.
+Our mental health is just as important as our physical health.
+Adding a mental health professional to our care team opens us up to learning more coping, communication, and self-advocacy skills.
+By working with a mental health professional and using many self-care management tools, we can decrease anxiety and depression and improve relationships with others.